Paras31

 Social Networks and Content at Maplesoft.com

 Teacher of Mathematics with a proven track record of working in education management.
 Proficient in Ease of Adaptation, Course Design, and Instructional Technology.
-Strong education professional with a Bachelor's degree with an emphasis in Mathematics from the University of Aegean.
-Currently, he is pursuing a Master's degree in Applied Mathematics at the Hellenic Open University, with a specific focus on Ordinary and Partial Differential equations.
+Holds a Bachelor's degree in Mathematics from the University of the Aegean and a Master's in Applied Mathematics at the Hellenic Open University, focusing on Ordinary and Partial Differential Equations.
 His enthusiasm lies in the application of mathematical models to real-world contexts, such as epidemiology and population growth.
 Aside from his passion for teaching, Athanasios enjoys football, basketball, and spending time with his dogs.

 MaplePrimes Activity